AlexanderJCS/JANGL/docs/guide_image.md

 If you do not understand the code below, it is recommended to read the [quickstart guide](/README.md#quickstart-guide) and the [rectangles section of the shape guide](guide_shapes.md#rectangles)

+Below we define our rectangle.
+This code creates a new rectangle whose top left coordinate is at (0.5, 0.5) and has a width of (0.3, 0.3).
+Since its width and height are the same, it is a perfect square.

 ```java
 new Rect(
         new WorldCoords(0.5f, 0.5f), 0.3f, 0.3f
 );
 ```

-This code creates a new rectangle whose top left coordinate is at (0.5, 0.5) and has a width of (0.3, 0.3).
-Since its width and height are the same, it is a perfect square.

 ### Creating a texture